talrey/CreateDeco/README.md

 == Changelog ==

+fabric-1.2.11-1.18.2 | 04 DEC 2022:
+ \* fast-forwarding to forge parity after all this time

-1.2.9-1.18.2 | ??:
+1.2.9-1.18.2 | 07 AUG 2022:
  \+ vertical slabs should now rotate correctly in most orientations
  \* fixed cage lamp textures and recipes
  \* fixed Decal names

 1.2.8-1.18.2 | 09 JUL 2022:
  \+ added iron block -> cast iron block recipe
  \* doors should be properly locked or unlocked now
  \* fixed more recipes
  \* updated to Create 0.5.0

 1.2.7-1.18.2 | 17 APR 2022:
  \* fixed brick vert recipes
  \* made some builders modid agnostic for compatibility

 1.2.6-1.18.2 | 11 APR 2022:
  \* cleaned up some things that were really not ideal at best, and crashy at worst
  \+ added Cage Lamps in red, yellow, green, and blue for all metal types
  \+ added Cast Iron as a new material + full Deco block set

 1.2.5-1.18.1 | 2 FEB 2022:
  \* reminded rascally slabs to do duo drops when doubled

 1.2.4-1.18.1 | 30 JAN 2022:
  \* language settings shouldn't affect recipes now